Futsal in England

 Futsal is a growing sport in England.

+Futsal in England is governed by The Football Association, via delivery partner England Futsal Limited.

-England has a national team run by The Football Association.
-The team was formed in 2003 and England were one of the last major sporting nations in Europe to have a national team.
+The men's national futsal team was formed in 2003 and England were one of the last major sporting nations in Europe to have a national team.
+The team was inactive between 2020 and 2024, but returned in December 2024 to participate in the Main Qualifying Round of the UEFA European Futsal Championships.

+The women's national futsal team was formed in 2024, playing their first fixtures in October 2024.

-The National Futsal Series began in 2019 and consists of 1 National Men's Tier, 2 Regional Men's Tiers and 2 Women's Regional Tiers and is considered the top level of Futsal in England.
+The National Futsal Series was established in 2019 and operates as Tiers 1 and 2 of the men's and women's national futsal pyramid.

-The National Futsal League began in February 2008, and was the first official national league in England.
+The National Futsal League was established in February 2008, and was the first official national league in England.
+The National Futsal League now operates as the Men's Tier 3 competition.

-Futsal has become increasingly popular in England among both adults and young children still at school, and among university students.
+Futsal has become increasingly popular in England among both adults and children, and among university students.